 Wow.
 Since I started this blog, so much has changed.
 The number one change?
-I’m halfway done nursing school.
+I’m an emergency room nurse and I’m ENGAGED.
 Also?
 I can no longer eat gluten.
-I was diagnosed with celiac disease in February, 2011, and it changed my entire life.
+I was diagnosed with celiac disease in February 2011, and it changed my entire life.
 Not only my diet, but also my attitude toward food and the way I cook and eat.
 Even if you aren’t following a gluten-free diet, I’m confident you will enjoy these recipes.
 You can substitute your gluten back in, or try eating my way!

 When I started writing in September 2009, I was an editor for a biology nonprofit organization in Washington, DC.
 I followed my love of editing to the Big Apple in October 2010, where I worked for a year at a publishing company in Manhattan.
-Amazingly, I was lucky enough while in NYC to realize my true dream.
-So I did what was really hard to do: I gave up the big city, and in January 2012 I moved home with my parents, I started taking classes at community college, and began applying to nursing schools.
+Amazingly, I was lucky enough to realize my true dream while living in the city.
+So I did what was really hard to do: I gave up the big city life, and in January 2012 I moved home with my parents, I started taking classes at community college, and began applying to nursing schools.

 I am a hopeless romantic; aspiring home cook; and lover of golden retrievers, cheese, and bad (and good) TV.
 I wanted to do what everyone else wants to do when they start a blog—share thoughts, pictures, and things I like while pretending people are listening to me.
 Someday, I’ll write a book.
 In the meantime, this blog is for me and also for you.
 I love commenters, I love e-mails, and most of all, I just love to be me.
 I hope you enjoy!